-Retirement planning This publication is for general information only and is not intended to be advice to any specific person.
+The government has also announced several inheritance tax (IHT) changes well in advance of their introduction.
+From April 2026, the 100% relief for shares in unlisted trading companies will be restricted to a maximum of £1 million.
+Then, from April 2027, unused pension funds will be included in the value of the deceased's estate (unless the funds are inherited by a spouse or civil partner).
+To top it off, IHT nil rate bands will be frozen until April 2030 rather than April 2028.
+This guide highlights 50 ways in which you can currently use certain tax reliefs to your advantage, and how to avoid some of the tax penalties.
+It can help you navigate the complexity of certain tax rules and create more tax-efficient plans.
+Contents Personal and family tax planning Savings and investment Your property Retirement planning Estate planning Your business Employment and remuneration This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of the Finance (No.2) 2024, the Budget (Scotland) Act 2024 and law and HMRC practice as at 1 May 2024.
+This publication represents our understanding of the Finance Act 2025, the Scottish Rate Resolution 2025 and law and HM Revenue & Customs practice as at 1 May 2025.
 All rights reserved.